katvef/katve-blog/content/posts/mind_and_body_disconnected.md

 control of my body), but it feels unreal.

 Dissociation and depersonalization seem to become more common by the day.
-Looking in the mirror is difficult; all I see is a handsome person that I am not.
+Looking in the mirror is difficult – all I see is a handsome person that I am not.
 I don't want to be handsome, I want to be pretty and beautiful.
 I don't see myself in the mirror, I don't even see what I want to be in my mind, I see a constantly changing dark mess with a vaguely humanoid shape.
 It hurts to see myself like this, it just makes me want to die.
 I don't see a world where any of this has a good ending, so all I can